 A cleft lip or palate can affect the way a person eats, drinks, smiles, speaks and kisses.
 Although clefts are usually repaired in the first year of life, many children need additional surgeries and treatments as they get older to improve their breathing, hearing, speech, language development and appearance.
 These children can also require special dental and orthodontic care.

 Children born with clefts or other craniofacial conditions often require complex specialized health care from infancy to adulthood.

-Our Cleft and Craniofacial Team at Bon Secours St. Mary’s Hospital is an American Cleft Palate-Craniofacial Association accredited program.
-It is made up of a group of specialists dedicated to delivering comprehensive, interdisciplinary, individualized care to patients with cleft lip and/or palate as well as other craniofacial differences.
+Experience shows this care is best managed when an interdisciplinary team of specialists works with the family to develop and follow a treatment plan.
+Our cleft and craniofacial team at Bon Secours St. Mary’s Hospital is an American Cleft Palate-Craniofacial Association accredited program.
+It is made up of a group of specialists dedicated to delivering comprehensive, interdisciplinary and individualized care to patients with clefts as well as other craniofacial differences.

-Jalisa, mother of Janelle (pictured above, left), was kind enough to share her experience with the Cleft and Craniofacial Team at St. Mary’s after her daughter was born with cleft palate.
+Cary Robinson, mother of Katelyn (pictured above), was kind enough to share her multi-year experience with our cleft and craniofacial team after her daughter was born with cleft lip and palate.